benjymous/annotations/sandman/sandman.04.md

 - #### Panel 7

-  The Morningstar is Lucifer Morningstar, the ruler of Hell.
+  The Morningstar is Lucifer Morningstar, the ruler of Hell

   Isaiah 14:12 reads "How art thou fallen from heaven, O Lucifer, son of the morning!
 How art thou cut down to the ground, which didst weaken the nations!"
 (King James translation) or "How you are fallen from heaven, O Day Star, son of Dawn!"
 (Revised Standard).
 The pocket edition of the OED includes in its definition of Lucifer, "The morning star; the planet Venus when it appears in the sky before sunrise.
 Now only poetic."

   Milton may have also used the appellation "Morningstar" for Lucifer, probably in _Paradise Lost_.
 In addition, a character in Roger Zelazny's book _Jack of Shadows_ is called Morningstar, and occupies a role analogous to Lucifer.

-Am I the only one who thinks that in this issue Lucifer looks a little like Mark Hamill (Luke Skywalker) in Star Wars?

 ### Page 4